Rd-Rana/Kaggle-Course-Python/README.md

 Date: 01-03-2023
 - Lesson-4: Lists => Lists and the things you can do with them.
 Includes indexing, slicing and mutating

+Date: 02-03-2023
+- Lesson-5: Loops and List Comprehensions => For and while loops, and a much-loved Python feature: list comprehensions